Casey McGuire

 Casey McGuire (born 24 January 1980) is an Australian former professional rugby league footballer.
-A Queensland State of Origin representative he played his club football in the National Rugby League (NRL) for the Brisbane Broncos (with whom he won the 2006 NRL Premiership) and Parramatta Eels, as well as in the Super League for the Catalans Dragons.
+A State of Origin representative for Queensland and up and coming New South Wales debutante, he played his club football in the National Rugby League (NRL) for the Brisbane Broncos (with whom he won the 2006 NRL Premiership) and Parramatta Eels, as well as in the Super League for the Catalans Dragons.

 Early life

 Born 24 January 1980 in Nambour, Queensland, McGuire was playing junior league for Caloundra Sharks & Kawana Dolphins.
 He then attended Caloundra State High QSSRL in 1997 when he was selected for the Australian Schoolboys rugby league team.

 Professional career

 Parramatta Eels

 McGuire made his NRL debut in round 22 of the 1998 season for the Parramatta Eels against Penrith at Penrith Park.
 The following week, he played in the club's 50–4 victory over Western Suburbs at Parramatta Stadium.

 Brisbane Broncos

 The next season, he returned to Queensland to play for the Brisbane Broncos.
 At Brisbane, he was a utility player, normally used in games from the bench.
 In the 2002 NRL season, he played in Brisbane's preliminary final defeat against eventual premiers the Sydney Roosters.
 McGuire subsequently played in the club's 2004 and 2005 finals campaigns.

 McGuire played from the interchange bench in the 2006 NRL Grand Final victory over Melbourne at Telstra Stadium.